Guided Shikoku and Kyushu Bike Tour

 Take the bullet train to Onomichi, a charming port city on the Seto Inland Sea.
 Upon arrival, meet your guide, complete your bike fitting, and attend a short briefing.
 In the afternoon, unwind at a traditional hot spring to ease any travel fatigue before checking into Hotel Cycle — a cyclist-friendly retreat that blends modern industrial design with comfort.

-Please note: For the Osaka–Onomichi bullet train, you may be split into smaller groups to secure extra luggage space.
+Please note: For the Osaka–Onomichi bullet train, The group will split into smaller groups to secure extra luggage space.
 Station transfers are included, and train tickets will be provided in advance.”

 Meals: Breakfast, Dinner